 Since white man first set foot on North Carolina soil, he has slaughtered her forest resources, cutting greedily, promiscuously without heed to the future.
 He has mined her timber with no other thought than to "cut out and get out."
-Only in the past few years has he become conscious of the fact that where there was once abundance, there is now scarcity.
+Only in the past few years has he become conscious of the fact that where there was once abundance, he now faces a scarcity.